RafaGago/mini-async-log/README.md

 the OS scheduler puts threads to sleep, so the different loggers will show its worst case in a more realistic way.

-Keep in mind that measuring latencies have its quirks.
-The OS clocks aren't good enough for measuring individual calls in the nanosecond scale.
-I do them because I can see value in seeing standard deviations over very long runs and the worst latencies allow to detect blocked/starved producers (e.g.due to backoff unfairness).
+Keep in mind that measuring latencies has its caveats.
+The OS clocks aren't good enough for measuring individual calls at the nanosecond scale.
+I do these latency tests because I can see value in seeing latency standard deviations for very long runs and the worst latencies allow to detect blocked/starved producers (e.g.due to backoff unfairness).

-The average latency column shown on the latency tests is the one shown by the OS clocks and done on individual calls.
-The average latency column shown on the throughput test is more reliable, as its taken just using two clock meaurements for the whole batch of messages.
+The "average latency" column shown on the latency tests is the one measured on individual calls (mostly unreliable).
+The "average latency" column shown on the throughput tests is taken just using two clock meaurements for the whole batch of messages (reliable).

-The test is run in a system using Ubuntu 16.04 server, no X server and with all network interfaces disabled.
+The test is run in a system using Ubuntu 16.04 server, no X server and having all the network interfaces disabled.
 The machine is a downclocked and undervolted AMD Phenom x4 965 with an SSD disk.
 Expect more performance with a modern machine.

 The code is compiled with gcc -O3.
 Compiling with -Os has a lot of impact (re- duction) in raw performance.